Categories

 The main protagonist for today’s post is the Foreign Data Wrapper, a slick Postgres feature that lets you e.g. basically SELECT out to external data.

 In this case I wanted to point to a Google Sheet that Bob owns.
 This way it will be easy for him to change data in an environment he’s familiar with, but also stay easy for me to build out a proper API using Postgres — each of us can stay in our respective comfort zones.
 Win win.
-Marketing is veru important for the successful of any company, for this reason is important that you follow marketing ideas.
+Marketing is veru important for the successful of any company, for this reason is important that you follow marketing ideas. as there are many great marketing ideas you can use to promote your company as for example the use of scaffolding wrap advertisements which are great for this.

 Here’s the SQL (Postgres 9.3 or higher + wget needed):